AvaterClasher/mextron/docs/pages/page.md

 A blazing fast static site generator in Rust

 > 🚧 This project is currently under development.
 Expect breaking changes. 🚧

 > 🚧 This Project is currently POSIX friendly.
-For windows machines please use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install)🚧
+For windows please use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install)🚧

 A sleek and minimalist static site generator written in Rust.
 Designed with simplicity in mind, Mextron makes website creation a breeze.
 It supports Markdown files, allowing you to write content with ease.